kendru/learn-cljs/content/section-2/lesson-15-capstone-temperature-converter.md

 ```

 This function is the core of our app.
 It handles each event and updates the UI
 accordingly.
-This function will be called with and event object as an argument,
+This function will be called with an event object as an argument,
 but we follow a common convention of using an underscore to name any parameter
 that we do not use.
-The other novel thing about this code is that it uses `do`
+The other thing to note about this code is that it uses `do`
 to group several expressions together. `do` takes multiple expression, evaluates
 all of them in order, and it evaluates to the value of the last expression.
-thus, the expression, `(do x y z)`, would evaluate `x` then `y` then `z`, and
+Thus, the expression, `(do x y z)`, would evaluate `x` then `y` then `z`, and
-the entire expressions would have the same value as just `z`.
+the entire expression would have the same value as just `z`.
 This is useful if
 `x` and `y` have side effects (in our case, updating DOM elements), but we do
 not care what they evaluate to.